cheesehero112/notes/Assignment 2.md

 - ##### DOM, event listeners

   - DOM (Document Object Model) is a programming interface (API) for web documents.
 It converts a web structure into the tree structure and stores it in internal memory.
-By using the structure, It can access all aspects of HTML or xml objects (<h1> texts, backgroun color, height of an element, etc) and make changes when needed.
+By using the structure, It can access all aspects of HTML or xml objects such as h1 texts, backgroun color, height of an element, etc) and make changes when needed.

     - helpful video: https://www.youtube.com/watch?v=ipkjfvl40s0